About me

 I will provide a safe place for you to explore feelings.
 Week by week, in a calm space, we begin to think about the present, reflect on the past and ponder the future.
 Therapy can feel daunting, but it may be the most worthwhile thing you ever do.

-Healing from past experiences, including abuse or neglect
+- Healing from past experiences, including emotional and physical abuse and neglect

 About Me